turingschool/backend-curriculum-site/module4/intermission_work/intermission_work.md

 ## Required Work

-To prepare for Module 4, please complete & submit the following before 12 noon Monday, the day before the inning begins.
+To prepare for Module 4, please complete & submit the following before 12 noon Sunday, the day before the inning begins.
 This will allow instructors time to review and provide feedback.

 1808 - Submit all links [here](https://docs.google.com/forms/d/e/1FAIpQLSfkVqfbTiCuZ71O-aFa24G4bwAhVDw69dcUB29PIN4vF5ZWxw/viewform).